lilly-lizard/rust_tracing_in_one_weekend/README.md

-# Rust Tracing: The Next Week
+# Rust Tracing: The Rest of Your Life

 A sketchy rust implementation of the the "Ray Tracing in One Weekend" series by Peter Shirley which can be found at [raytracing.github.io](https://raytracing.github.io/).